Jesús Manuel Corona: Senior

 In 2014, Corona was called up by Miguel Herrera to play with the senior national team in their November friendlies against the Netherlands and Belarus.
 On 12 November, he made his debut against the Dutch, coming on in the 61st minute and providing the assist for Carlos Vela's second goal in the 3–2 victory for El Tri at the Amsterdam Arena.

 Corona was a member of Mexico's 2015 CONCACAF Gold Cup winning squad, scoring his first competitive international goal in the 3–1 win over Jamaica in the Final.
 He also received the Bright Future award.
 He was also included in the 2015 Copa América roster.
 In Mexico's first group stage match against Bolivia, which ended in a scoreless draw, Corona's performance earned him the Man of the Match award.

 The following year, now under coach Juan Carlos Osorio, Corona earned a call-up to the Copa América Centenario.
 In the final group stage match against Venezuela, he replaced the injured Javier Aquino at the 18th minute and scored in the 80th minute in an eventual 1–1 draw.
 The result earned Mexico a first-place finish in Group C, and Corona's goal was subsequently named CONCACAF Goal of the Year.

 In May 2018, Corona was named in Mexico's preliminary 28-man squad for the World Cup, and in June, was subsequently named in the final 23-man roster.
 He appeared as a substitute in the group stage matches against South Korea and Sweden.

 In October 2022, Corona was named in Mexico's preliminary 31-man squad by manager Gerardo Martino for the World Cup, but did not make the final 26 due to an ankle injury.

 Style of play

-A creative winger capable of playing either flank, he is considered quick and agile, capable of dribbling past defenders, has excellent technique, and has an eye for a shot.
+A creative winger capable of playing either flank, Corona is considered quick and agile, capable of dribbling past defenders, has excellent technique, and has an eye for a shot.
 He is comfortable playing with either foot, managing to develop the ability from a young age.

 Under Porto manager Sérgio Conceição, Corona has been utilized at times as a full-back.

-He has cited Cuauhtémoc Blanco as someone he idolized while growing up.
+Corona has cited Cuauhtémoc Blanco as someone he idolized while growing up.